Black Friday Calculator

 What is Black Friday?

 Black Friday is the unofficial start of the Christmas shopping season.
 Since 2005, it's been the US's busiest shopping day.
 Many retailers offer extra sales and special offers, while people storm the stores and websites.
 Every year many people are seriously injured or even die due to shootings or getting trampled to death.
-Before Black Friday 2019, the death toll was 12 dead and 117 injured.
+Before Black Friday 2019, was 12 dead and 117 injured.
 Please remember it's just shopping - calm down, and don't help to increase those numbers anymore.

 When is Black Friday?

 In 2022, Black Friday is on 25th November.
 As usual, it's the first Friday after Thanksgiving.
 Yes, you know, that day when you are thankful for everything in your life.

 We know it may be challenging when you're bombarded by ads and exclusive sales, but stay strong and try to maintain moderation while shopping.
 Simply ask yourself ten times if you really need this or that, and go for things you wanted to buy anyways, not because they are discounted on Black Friday.